-- A. Upon finding that the proposed use meets all requirements set forth in the section allowing such conditional use, and - B. Further finding that such use is not inappropriate for the neighborhood, or for the adjacent properties, considering both present and probable future uses.
+- A. Upon finding that the proposed use meets all requirements set forth in the section allowing such conditional use, and - B. Further finding that such use is not inappropriate for the neighborhood, or the present use of adjacent properties after the requiring certain conditions designed to reasonably mitigate the concerns described in Section 2 of this Article, that may be associated with the proposed use of the property.